-Greg Klein, Chairperson, is Senior Director, Innovation and Learning at the Rogers Family Foundation.
-Greg joined the Rogers Family Foundation in June 2012.
-He is on the ground supporting principals, teachers and students to personalize learning at Oakland public schools selected for Next Generation Learning Challenge in Oakland planning grants.
-Prior to RFF, Greg helped launch Downtown College Prep’s Alum Rock campus, developing an innovative Learning Lab at the middle school level.
-While at DCP he managed large groups of students, let the computers do everything that they do well, and focused his attention on teaching.
-Greg began his career in education reform as a teacher, coach and administrator in the Oakland Unified School District for seven years, including building his own mini-lab in his classroom as a first-year teacher.
-Greg graduated from Dartmouth College with a BA in History.
-A self-proclaimed tech geek, Greg is a Montessori dad of three and lives with his wife Mariah in Oakland.
+Greg Klein, Secretary and Treasurer / Finance Committee Chair, is Senior Director, Innovation and Learning at the Rogers Family Foundation.
+Greg joined RFF in June 2012 and now manages most of the Schools portfolio.
+Greg loves working directly in schools supporting principals, teachers, and students to personalize learning at Oakland public schools.
+Greg’s at his best when helping teams and education entrepreneurs build a common understanding of their current status and trajectory, and then helping educators and families dream even further of where their students might go next and how to get there together.
+Prior to working at the Foundation, Greg helped launch Downtown College Prep’s (DCP) Alum Rock campus, developing an innovative Learning Lab at the middle school level.
+While at DCP he managed large groups of students, integrated computers and technology into the classroom, and focused his attention on teaching.
+Greg began his career in education reform as a teacher, coach, and administrator in the Oakland Unified School District for seven years, including building his own computer mini-lab in his classroom as a first-year teacher.
+Greg graduated from Dartmouth College in 2004 with a BA in History.
+Back in high school, Greg was the student board representative for his school district.
+When not working, Greg listens to nerdy podcasts including grown folks playing Dungeons and Dragons and doing Escape Rooms.
+Greg is Dad to three awesome children and lives with his wife Mariah in Oakland.

 Reach Greg here: [email protected]